risingwavelabs/risingwave-operator/docs/dev/RampUpExample.md

 # How Kubectl works
- When we use `Kubectl get risingwave`, we will get
+ When we use `kubectl get risingwave`, we will get
 ```bash
 NAME                   RUNNING   STORAGE(META)   STORAGE(OBJECT)   AGE
 risingwave-in-memory   True      Memory          Memory            24m